processing/processing-pi-website/content/tutorial/project-synth/index.md

 By following the steps below you will get an overall understanding of how to use Raspberry Pi and Processing together to create an interactive experience.
 Using this knowledge, you could create more complex interactive systems or modify your existing Processing sketches to work with simple hardware described in this tutorial.

 {{% message %}}
 Depending on your experience with hardware, following this tutorial might require looking up some terms and concepts.
-Don't be afraid to ask questions on the
+If you can't find the answers, please don't be afraid to ask questions on the
 [Processing Forum](https://discourse.processing.org/c/processing-pi)
 {{% /message %}}

 ## Concepts covered

-The concepts described throughout this project are:
+The projects touches upon the following concepts:

-- Breadboard prototypes
+- Making breadboard prototypes
-- Accessing General Purpose Input/Output pins of Raspberry Pi using official Processing GPIO library
+- Accessing General Purpose Input/Output pins of Raspberry Pi using official Processing Hardware I/O library
-- Using push buttons with Processing
+- Using push buttons with Processing Processing

 # Getting started